How to recover a business debt

 Pre-action letters are often very successful at recovering debts – sometimes just the prospect of legal action is enough to get a debtor to pay.

 If none of these methods are successful, you may need to go to court to recover your money.
+Considering the value of your claim, we may be able to guide on how to issue a formal recovery claim in court to save you spending more in legal costs.

 How to reclaim a debt in court